 Want to ensure a new employee really “hits the ground running”?
 You need to create and use a new-hire performance ramp-up plan.
 The new-hire ramp-up plan details what you expect each month in a new employee’s first year, so you know sooner if they’re not on-track.

 The ramp-up plans are unique to each role, and may vary somewhat for each hire based on their level of prior experience.
+They’ll also vary based on your level of experience in doing delegation.

 Why create a performance ramp-up plan?